zhihuammu/ODE-book/_sources/chaps/08/chap08_5_reordering.md

 ## Column Count Reordering

-The idea of the column count reordering algorithm is to move rows and columns with higher nonzero count towards the end of the matrix.
+The idea of the {index}`column count` reordering algorithm is to move rows and columns with higher nonzero count towards the end of the matrix.
 This algorithm reduces the time and storage for computing matrix operations such as the LU factorization and the Cholesky factorization, but its